-Meals on Wheels started on October 27, 1969, in Barbara Robertson’s kitchen serving five clients.
+The Lexington Meals on Wheels project started on October 27th, 1969 in Barbara Robertson’s kitchen serving five clients.
+Barbara was the wife of Second Presbyterian’s pastor at the time and served with Meals on Wheels in their Flagship unit in Baltimore.
 Shortly afterward, the renovation of the kitchen at Second was completed, and meals have been prepared and packed there ever since, except the year Second’s new kitchen was being constructed and Temple Adath Israel hosted the service.
-Rotating menus with balanced nutritional meals were planned and monitored by Marion Webster from Second Church and Helen Ward from Trinity Hill United Methodist.
+Rotating menus with balanced nutritional meals were planned and monitored by Marion Webster from Second Presbyterian and Helen Ward from Trinity Hill United Methodist.

-Only the church cooks and the part-time assistant at the program’s headquarters at the Lexington Senior Citizens Center are paid.
 The clients pay nominal fees, and no government funds are received.
-Client fees do not cover the full cost of providing the meals, so donations are important for sustaining the program.
+Client fees do not cover the full cost of providing the meals, so donations are vital for sustaining the program.
 The program receives funding from the Lillian Edwards Foundation (set up by the late Lillian Edwards, a former Meals on Wheels client) and donations from a variety of sources.
-For example, in 2011 at Second Presbyterian, the auction of Doreen Tetzlaff’s hats provided almost $1400 to fund Meals on Wheels.
-Each year a Mothers’ Day offering provides about $2000 for Meals on Wheels.
 Families often ask that contributions be made to Meals on Wheels in memory of their loved ones.
 We thank those who have donated funds over the years to sustain this mission!

 Sincere gratitude goes to the thousands of loyal volunteers that have kept this program going for over 43 years.
-Today, Second Presbyterian, Trinity Baptist, and Trinity Hill United Methodist Churches each have almost 100 volunteers working 1½ to 3 hours per week packing and delivering meals to about 60 clients every weekday.
-Others serve on the Board coordinating Meals on Wheels with the central office.
-Many have given years of dedicated, joyful service to this program.
-Volunteers, the backbone of the program, serve a two-fold purpose.
-They pack and deliver the meals, and by their friendly visits furnish a daily outside contact.
+Many have given years of dedicated and joyful service to this program.
+Volunteers serve a two-fold purpose.
+They not only pack and deliver meals; they also serve as a friend to our clients.
 In some cases, this may be the only person the client sees or talks to during the day.